-All approved donated objects are to be accompanied by an appropriate written confirmation of title transfer (gift in-kind form).
-Title should be obtained free and clear without restrictions as to use, accession or future disposition, or encumbered by conditions set by the donor.
+When an approved in-kind donation is an object, the object must be accompanied by gift in-kind form, and when applicable an appropriate written confirmation of title transfer.
+The title should be obtained free and clear without restrictions as to use, accession or future disposition, or encumbered by conditions set by the donor.

-The college reserves the right to obtain its own appraisal.
-The costs of appraisals obtained by the college are the responsibility of the college.
+The college reserves the right to obtain its own appraisal of a donation.
+The cost of an appraisal obtained by the college is the responsibility of the college.

-A copy of the gift in-kind form and a formal acknowledgment letter will be sent to the donor from the HCC Educational Foundation and will operate as an official receipt for the donor’s purposes.
-These documents will set forth an adequate description of the gift and its condition.
+A copy of the gift in-kind form and a formal acknowledgment letter will be sent to the donor from the HCCEF and will operate as an official receipt for the donor’s purposes.
+These documents will set forth an adequate description of the in-kind donation, and, if applicable, its condition.